About Me

 Your Choice, Your Path

-For both Mediation and LAR consultations, there is absolutely no obligation to proceed after our meeting.
+There is absolutely no obligation to proceed after our meeting.
 The entire process is voluntary, and how you choose to move forward is entirely up to you.

 Important Disclaimer